Patriotic-Robotics-6372/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/usingGitEZ.md

 - Go to Terminal
 - Type in:

+'''powershell
-'''git remote add origin https://github.com/Patriotic-Robotics-6372/SkyStone'''
+terminal git remote add origin https://github.com/Patriotic-Robotics-6372/SkyStone
+'''

+'''powershell
-'''git add --all'''
+git add --all
+'''

+'''powershell
-'''git commit -m "Commit message goes here"'''
+git commit -m "Commit message goes here"
+'''

+'''powershell
-'''git push origin master'''
+git push origin master
+'''

 * If this does not work, try putting Git under Program Files or changing the PATH variable in windows so that "git" refers to the git program.